Orbit Fitting

 1-sigma range-rate uncertainty in AU/day (radar rate only, None otherwise).

-class kete.fitting.OrbitFit
+class kete.orbit_fitting.OrbitFit

 Result of fitting an orbit to observations.